| In Arizona's White Mountains we've got catfish too!

 water below dams to feed on live fish.
 Flatheads spawn in spring or early

 summer, building nests in caves, depressions under rocks or undercut banks.
+Food habits: Young flatheads (up to ten inches) eat insects and

 crayfish, switching to fish diet as they grow older.
 Typically solitary,